oslabs-beta/Harmonode/README.md

 ## Getting Started

+Either clone straight from this repo, or download the app directly from [harmonode.com](https://harmonode.com/) and follow the installation directions.

-After cloning, run ```npm install```, and make sure that typescript is installed globally. ```npm run dev``` will start the electron app on your local system.
+If cloning from here, run ```npm install```, and make sure that typescript is installed globally. ```npm run dev``` will start the electron app on your local system.
 Click on "Projects" in the sidebar, then "Add New Project", and load any standard project built with a React frontend and a Node.js backend, preferably with Express.
 Click on Diagram to view a React Flow visual of fetch paths, or List to view a more detailed view.
 Various viewing options are available in Settings.

 <a name="contributors"></a>